rhysgt/cmwp_tools/README.md

 A collection of tools and scripts which are useful for maipulating XRD data and performing CMWP

-- cmwp_tools.py (library contining useful commands)
+- src/cmwp_tools.py (library contining useful commands)
-- srim.txt (SRIM data for Zr - 1dpa at 60% depth)
+- data/srim.txt (SRIM data for Zr - 1dpa at 60% depth)
+- data/ellipticities.txt (Chk0al, alaL and a2aL for given ellipticity - used for dislocation loop type calculation)
 - Extract_data.ipynb (Data extraction from a folder of .sol files)
 - Zr_DESY_2021.ipynb (Integration of data from DESY experiment and production of .bg-spline.dat and .peak-index.dat)
 - Zr_batch.ipynb (Production of .bg-spline.dat and .peak-index.dat for prep-integrated data)